mdeagen/nmcuration/in-progress/Natarajan_2013_Macromolecules/README.md

 * PEMA: Tg = 65 C
 * Note: PMMA Tg differs from example DSC curve of Fig 2.11 of thesis, but will

-2020-06-11 : added SUBMISSION subdirectory containing templates of each sample
+2020-06-11 : added SUBMISSION subdirectory containing templates of each sample (D.J.)